jbogdani/BraDyCMS/docs/api.md

 # BraDyCMS API documentantion

 <p class="bg-danger text-danger">This functionality is still under development and may change in the future.
-Please read carefully the following doc that will be carefully updated to reflect all changes.</p>
+Please read carefully the following doc, that will be carefully updated to reflect in real time all changes.</p>

 BraDyCMS integrates, from v.
-3.4 a [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API which permits users to easily retrieve data from articles, menus, etc. in [JSON format](http://json.org) to be reused in many different ways (eg. to build an mobile app).
+3.4, an [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API which allows users to easily retrieve data from articles, menus, etc. in [JSON format](http://json.org), to be reused in many different ways (eg., to build an mobile app).

 Up to present (v.
-3.6) the API can be used only for retrieving data (read-only), but soon it will be possible to use this interface for editing and erasing data.
+3.6) the API can be used only for retrieving data (read-only), but soon it will be possible to use this interface also for editing and erasing data.

 ## Base URL